nark3d/LaravelZendSearch/README.md

 ### Building

-If you have existing data or have changed your search fields, you can simply rebuild the index from scratch:
+If you have existing data or have changed your search fields, you can rebuild the index from scratch:

 ```shell
 php artisan search:rebuild --verbose